BeautyScientist/GSDIANOZAS/README.md

 I will see how it goes.
 Habits like this always difficult to form initially.
 And a big part is breaking the project down into each individual tasks that are small enough to be managed in the time available.

 In that spirit, I will start by creating a list of my goals, and link that list to the documents that are relevant to it.
 In theory goal should not change very often.
 But I think I need to look at the list at least weekly.
 So step one is to create a weekly reminder.
 In fact I won’t make it weekly I will make it every eight days.
-This is a kind of job that Google Keep is very good for. let’s see how I get on.
+This is a kind of job that Google Keep is very good for. let’s see how I get on.x

 © Colin Sanders 2025